 Sexual Violence Liaison Officer (SVLO) Service

-The SVLO service supports students who have experienced sexual violence or harassment.
-There are just under 20 SVLOs, who have all undergone accredited training to prepare them for their roles.
+The SVLO service supports students who have experienced any form of sexual violence.
+The team have all undergone comprehensive accredited training to prepare them for their role.

-SVLOs will listen non-judgementally to students making disclosures and inform them about their report and support options.
+SVLOs will listen without judgement and explain the different support and reporting options available to the student.
 The service is student-led, so any actions for the SVLO are made in agreement with the student.
 Find out more.

 Education